Different types of Abacus and their uses

 The suanpan or chinese abacus model

 It is made out of hardwood.
 The suanpan abacus was first mentioned in a 190 CE book of the Eastern Han Dynasty, namely Supplementary Notes on the Art of Figures written by Xu Yue.
-Similarity of Roman abacus with Suanpan sheds a light on the inspiration behind its development.
+The similarity of the Roman abacus with the Suanpan sheds light on the inspiration behind its development.

 3. Japanese Soroban Abacus

-Derived from Chinese Suanpan, Soroban was developed in Japan in 14th century.
-Beads in Soroban are made of woods with metal rattan or bamboo rods to slide up and down.
+Derived from Chinese Suanpan, Soroban was developed in Japan in the 14th century.
+Beads in Soroban are made of wood with metal rattan or bamboo rods to slide up and down.
 Japanese abacus is still used today, however, its legacy is overshadowed by widely used modern electronic calculators.

 japanese soroban abacus